Akkermansia muciniphila chewable

 Both groups can have elevated iron requirements, but dosing needs differ considerably from adults.
 Check with a GP or midwife before giving this to a child or taking it during pregnancy, and follow their specific guidance on dose.

-Bloods are the only way to know what your body actually needs.
-We'll tell you which of these supplements earn their place.
+A blood test is the only way to know what your body actually needs.
+We’ll tell you which of these supplements is right for you.